ASSOCIATE DEGREE AND CERTIFICATE ADMISSIONS

-Registered Nursing and Health Profession Programs (OTA, PTA, RT)
+Registered Nursing and Health Profession Programs (PTA, RT)

 Our RN and Health Profession programs require a competitive GPA and test score(s), along with previous coursework equivalent to high school algebra, biology, and chemistry.
 In addition, our RN program requires the completion of the TEAS test for admission.
 You will be contacted after your application is submitted to schedule a TEAS test.